S4 method for class 'clv.data'

 Details

-Model parameters for the Pareto/NBD model are alpha, r, beta, and s.
+Model parameters for the Pareto/NBD model are r, alpha, s, and beta.

 s: shape parameter of the Gamma distribution for the lifetime process.
 The smaller s, the stronger the heterogeneity of customer lifetimes.